Atlanta Metro Guide

 Augusta University, Augusta (2.5h east of Atlanta)

 Augusta University Dental College of Georgia oral and maxillofacial surgery clinic.
 The only dental school in Georgia.
 Requires Augusta trip for evaluation and procedure (can be done in same visit for some patients).
-Wait list 6 to 10 weeks.
-All-four case typically $800 to $1,400.
+Expect a wait list for non-urgent cases; fees are set per case and are typically well below private practice.
+Confirm current pricing and wait times directly with the clinic.

 Information →